IC-Custom: Diverse Image Customization via In-Context Learning: Introduction

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=-0.1em] \item We propose a unified framework that seamlessly integrates position-aware and position-free image customization via in-context learning. \item We introduce a novel ICMA module, which enables the model to handle position-free, position-aware, and multi-reference customization tasks. \item We curate a dataset from real-world sources, addressing the limitations of existing methods that rely on synthetic data, which often produce artificial-looking results. \item We demonstrate that our method outperforms existing approaches across a range of metrics, surpassing community workflows, closed-source models, and state-of-the-art open-source methods. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=-0.1em] \item We propose a unified framework that seamlessly integrates position-aware and position-free image customization via in-context formulation. \item We introduce the ICMA module, which enables flexible image customization through learnable task-oriented register tokens and boundary-aware positional embeddings. \item We curate a dataset from real-world sources, addressing the limitations of existing methods that rely on synthetic data, which often produce artificial-looking results. \item We demonstrate that our method outperforms existing approaches across a range of metrics, surpassing community workflows, closed-source models, and state-of-the-art open-source methods. \end{itemize}